Skip to content

 Google was millimeters away from banning adult content on Blogger in 2015.
 Tumblr’s pornpocalypse was as recent as 2017.
 And even OnlyFans isn’t immune.

-OnlyFans’ updated terms of service, as of March 2021, no longer allow the following: use of the word "cervix," hypnosis, hardcore bondage, extreme fisting, and watersports, among other things.
+OnlyFans’ terms of service, as of March 2021, didn't allow the following: use of the word "cervix," hypnosis, hardcore bondage, extreme fisting, and watersports, among other things.

 Again with the subjectivity: what constitutes “hardcore” bondage or “extreme” fisting?
 Where does squirting fall on the dichotomy between vanilla sexuality and outlandish fetish, considering the horseshit clickbait about whether squirt is or isn’t pee?

 Don’t get me wrong — plenty of TOS guidelines and content warnings are necessary for maintaining a safer, more consent-informed environment.
-I can see how hypnosis and intoxication would be dicey territory; it’s a complex topic beyond the scope of a single rant by lil ol’ me.
+I can see how intoxication and misconceptions about hypnosis would be dicey territory; it’s a complex topic beyond the scope of a single rant by li'l ol’ me.

 There are still some adult web hosting TOS to make sure you’re not doing anything illegal.
 However, you’ll get a lot more flexibility than you would with a free platform.
 Just make sure to pay for privacy protection, too, so that your address and phone number aren’t public.